robertnurnberg/cdblib/Readme.md

 * [vondele/cdbdirect](https://github.com/vondele/cdbdirect) - directly probe a local copy of a snapshot of cdb
 * [vondele/cdbsubtree](https://github.com/vondele/cdbsubtree) - count the number of positions in a subtree of (a snapshot of) cdb
 * [vondele/cdbtreesearch](https://github.com/vondele/cdbtreesearch) - softmax and mini-max searches in (a snapshot of) cdb
+* [vondele/cdbshorts](https://github.com/vondele/cdbshorts) - small collection of short programs that use cdbdirect
 ---
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)